usman-hoosein/crypto-bot/README.md

 2. Enter the credentials to coinbase or kraken keys where specified at bot/creds.json file
 3. Specify any additional parameters at bot/creds.json file
+4. To begin the bot, run:
+  node ./bin/www